 The NFL season has hit November and the Atlanta Falcons remain the lone undefeated team after a dominant win last week over Michael Vick and the Philadelphia Eagles.
-This week, the Falcons continue its NFC East tour, hosting Tony Romo and the Dallas Cowboys.
+This week – and the NFL Week 9 picks – the Falcons continue its NFC East tour, hosting Tony Romo and the Cowboys.

 The rest of the NFL slate features a number of interesting matchups, starting with the aforementioned Cowboys-Falcons battle.
 Elsewhere in the NFC East, the Giants host Ben Roethlisberger and the Pittsburgh Steelers, while Robert Griffin III and the Redskins take on Cam Newton and the struggling Panthers.
 This week’s Monday night game features two teams in a must-win situation, as Michael Vick and the Eagles travel to New Orleans to take on Drew Brees and the Saints.